 Imaging.
 A chest X-ray is not useful to establish a diagnosis in COPD, but it is valuable in excluding alternative diagnoses and establishing the presence of significant comorbidities such as concomitant respiratory (pulmonary fibrosis, bronchiectasis, pleural diseases), skeletal (e.g., kyphoscoliosis), and cardiac diseases (e.g., cardiomegaly).
 Radiological changes associated with COPD include signs of lung hyperinflation (flattened diaphragm and an increase in the volume of the retrosternal air space), hyperlucency of the lungs, and rapid tapering of the vascular markings.
 Computed tomography (CT) of the chest is not routinely recommended except for detection of bronchiectasis and COPD patients that meet the criteria for lung cancer risk assessment.
 The presence of emphysema in particular may increase the risk for development of lung cancer.
 However, CT scanning may be helpful in the differential diagnosis where concomitant diseases are present.
-In addition, if a surgical procedure such as lung volume reduction,91 or increasingly non-surgical based lung volume reduction92 is contemplated, a chest CT scan is necessary since the distribution of emphysema is one of the most important determinants of surgical suitability.
+In addition, if a surgical procedure such as lung volume reduction,(100) or increasingly non-surgical based lung volume reduction(101) is contemplated, a chest CT scan is necessary since the distribution of emphysema is one of the most important determinants of surgical suitability.
 A CT scan is also required for patients being evaluated for lung transplantation.

-Lung volumes and diffusing capacity.
-COPD patients exhibit gas trapping (a cise in residual volume) from the early stages of the disease, and as airflow limitation worsens, static hyperinflation (an increase in total lung capacity) occurs.
+Lung volumes.
+COPD patients exhibit gas trapping (a rise in residual volume) from the early stages of the disease, and as airflow limitation worsens, static hyperinflation (an increase in total lung capacity) occurs.
 These changes can be documented by body plethysmography, or less accurately by helium dilution lung volume measurement.
 These measurements help characterize the severity of COPD but are not essential to patient management.
-Measurement of diffusing capacity (DLCO) provides information on the functional impact of emphysema in COPD and is often helpful in patients with breathlessness that may seem out of proportion to the degree of airflow limitation.